- Accurate portion control is a must-do when weight loss is the goal.

 TIP #4 Limit the number of times you eat out.

 What is normal for you?
-Going out once a week or twice daily?
+Are you going out once a week or twice daily?
 Can you comfortably cut that down by half?
 You may find you cook more healthy meals at home.
-For motivation create your own “Go Fund Me” jar and fill it with the money you would have spent eating out.
+For motivation, create your own “Go Fund Me” jar and fill it with the money you would have spent eating out.
 You’re sure to find a good cause!

 TIP #5 X the Extras and share.